ISP-CNR/erddap-cms/README.md

   - Management of user permissions on dataset
   - The list of institutions is sourced from the Research Organization Registry (ROR).

+See [docs/DATASET_WORKFLOW.md](docs/DATASET_WORKFLOW.md) for the dataset upload/publish workflow.
 Complete documentation is under development.

 ## Development